Quine: Realizing LLM Agents as Native POSIX Processes: Appendix A: Qualitative Evidence for System Properties

-When an agent's context window approaches exhaustion, it can use \texttt{exec} to replace its process image with a fresh instance while preserving identity (PID, file descriptors) and externalized state (environment variables, filesystem artifacts).
+When an agent's context window approaches exhaustion, it can use \texttt{exec} to replace its process image with a fresh instance while preserving process-level continuity, live file descriptors, and any externalized state carried through environment variables or filesystem artifacts.
+In the MRCR runs discussed here, Quine used its default self re-entry path, so mission continuity was preserved as well.